nzimman/Lyrics-Classifier/README.md

 - *Pandas* library is also used for saving the data in csv format

 ### Text cleaning
-The goal is to remove from the text punctuation, stop words (most common words in a langiage) and pronouns.For this, use the spyCy library (the model *en_core_web_md*) to break the text into tokens, see the part of the speech of each token and find the root of each word (lemmatization) to clean the text.
+The goal is to remove from the text punctuation, stop words (most common words in a language) and pronouns.
+For this, use the spyCy library (the model *en_core_web_md*) to break the text into tokens, see the part of the speech of each token and find the root of each word (lemmatization) to clean the text.

 ### Vectorize
+Convert the clean text into a (sparse) matrix of token counts.

+Library needed: *sklearn*

 ### Transform
+Transform the count matrix to a normalized tf (term-frequency) or tf-idf (term-frequency times inverse document-frequency) representation.
+Instead of the raw frequencies of occurrence of a token, the goal is to adjust for words that are generally more frequent.

+TFIDF=TF(t,d)∗(log1+n1+df(d,t)+1)

+TF(t, d) is the number of times term t occurs in document d df(d, t) is the number of documents containing term t n is the number of documents

 ###